wojciech-kulik/FlashSpace/README.md

 ## 💬 How to use

-1. Move all your apps to a single macOS space.
-You can keep separate spaces on each display.
+1. Move all your apps to a single macOS space (per display).
 1. Create a workspace.
 1. Assign apps to it.
 1. Assign a display to the workspace.